-I do not think I can just jump into "how I got started in car racing", without providing some background in how I got interested in cars in the first place.
-My story is not unique, but it may help some readers who are not born and bread car guys.
+I do not think I can just jump into "how I got started in car racing" without providing some background in how I got interested in cars in the first place.
+My story is not unique, but it may help some readers who are not born and bred car guys.
 So here goes.

-I was drawn into car racing slowly after missing an opportunity when I was 8 or 9 years old.
-My dad raced karts for a couple of year around 1960-62.
+I was drawn to car racing slowly after missing an opportunity when I was 8 or 9 years old.
+My dad raced karts for a couple of years around 1960-62.
 I got to spend a lot of time in his kart as I broke in engines and tested on the Darley Moor circuit near Ashbourne Derbyshire in England.
-I did not get to race before he gave up the sport, after at least two near death crashes.😒.
+I did not get to race before he gave up the sport after at least two near death crashes 😒.

 I liked the feeling of driving.
-I was lucky that my dad was a car guy and he either funded or part funded some of my first cars.
-My first car was a 1964 Ford Anglia, with a 997 cc four cylinder.
+I was lucky that my dad was a car guy and he either funded or partly funded some of my first cars.
+My first car was a 1964 Ford Anglia with a 997cc four cylinder.
 I hand timed a 0-60 time of over twenty seconds!
 My dad and I took the head off, de-coked the head and reground the valves.
-This got the 0-60 time down to about 13 seconds.
-But it was my first attempt at going faster mechanics.
-The other odd thing we did to this car was to paint yellow with boy racer black stripes.
+This got the 0-60 time down to about 13 seconds, but it was my first attempt at going faster mechanics.
+The other odd thing we did to this car was to paint it yellow with boy racer black stripes.
 That was not what was odd.
 We brush painted the car with what my dad called "coach paint."
 My guess it was a lacquer paint as it really gave a nice finish.
 Virtually nobody figured out it was hand painted.

 Having read how you could swap the crank and rods from a 1340cc Ford Classic, that was our next project.
 We also added a Stromberg carburetor.
 It was indeed, quite a bit faster, but sensing imminent doom, from our engineering I sold the car after driving about 800 miles.
 Sure enough, the next owner blew the motor.